Daveezwyh/SEGP-G6/README.md

 3. Set up environment variables:
    - For development (`npm run dev`):
-     - Ensure the `.env.development` file exists in the `frontend` directory.
+     - Ensure the `.env.development` file exists in the `frontend/autoclean` directory.
      - Update `.env.development` with the backend API URL and other configurations.

    - For production (`npm run build`):
-     - Ensure the `.env.production` file exists in the `frontend` directory.
+     - Ensure the `.env.production` file exists in the `frontend/autoclean` directory.
      - Update `.env.production` with the backend API URL and other configurations.

 4. Start the development server: